 This Beginner’s Guide acts like a sort of shopping list or check-list for all the must-have essentials to stock your pantry with for the first time.
-The first trip to the grocery store after settling into your new home can feel a bit overwhelming — but, with a few basics, meal-time in your brand new kitchen doesn’t have to be stressful.
+The first trip to the grocery store after settling into your new home can feel a bit overwhelming — but, with a few basics, meal-time doesn’t have to be stressful.

 Organize Your List

 The most helpful thing you can do is organize your grocery list by kitchen area: refrigerator, freezer, pantry, and spice-cabinet.
 Having a list organized by section/area of the kitchen makes it so much quicker to get in and get out of the store.

 You might not know the specific layout of your grocery store, but generally speaking all stores have this general layout: fruits + veggies near the front entrance, meat/seafood and diary products in the back, and shelf-stable foods in the center aisles.

 I use the Notes app on my iPhone to make my list, but feel free to go old-school and just use pen and paper.